denizsafak/HotspotAutoLogin/README.md

 - Double-click on HotspotAutoLogin.exe to launch the application.

 ### Option 2: Run with Python
-- Clone or download the repository to your local machine.
+- Clone or [download the repository](https://github.com/denizsafak/HotspotAutoLogin/archive/refs/heads/main.zip) to your local machine.
+- Extract from zip.
 - Run "run.bat" file.

 ## `Features`